Inversion (music): Examples

 For example, in the keyboard prelude in A♭ major from J.S.
 Bach's The Well-Tempered Clavier, Book 1, the following passage, from bars 9–18, involves two lines, one in each hand:

 When this passage returns in bars 25–35 these lines are exchanged:

 J.S.
 Bach's Three-Part Invention in F minor, BWV 795 involves exploring the combination of three themes.
 Two of these are announced in the opening two bars.
 A third idea joins them in bars 3–4.
 When this passage is repeated a few bars later in bars 7–9, the three parts are interchanged:

 The piece goes on to explore four of the six possible permutations of how these three lines can be combined in counterpoint.

 One of the most spectacular examples of invertible counterpoint occurs in the finale of Mozart's Jupiter Symphony.
 Here, no less than five themes are heard together:

 The whole passage brings the symphony to a conclusion in a blaze of brilliant orchestral writing.
 According to Tom Service:

 Melodies

 A melody is inverted by flipping it "upside-down", reversing the melody's contour.
 For instance, if the original melody has a rising major third, then the inverted melody has a falling major third (or, especially in tonal music, perhaps a falling minor third).

 According to The Harvard Dictionary of Music, "The intervals between successive pitches may remain exact or, more often in tonal music, they may be the equivalents in the diatonic scale.
 Hence c'–d–e' may become c'–b–a (where the first descent is by a semitone rather than by a whole tone) instead of c'–b♭–a♭."
-Moreover, the inversion may start on the same pitch as the original melody, but it doesn't have to, as illustrated by the example to the right.
+Moreover, the inversion may start on the same pitch as the original melody, but it does not have to, as illustrated by the example to the right.